ajcastany/cw2-librarysrv/README.md

 ###  U3 - Update a User’s Name or Member Type
 ![alt][update-user]

 Search a User to update and *click* the left-hand selection box.
 The fields will change and become editable by the user.
 Fields show their current values in the database as a placeholder in the input field; if left blank it will send the same data.
 Click Update to save changes to the database.
+Only one user can be changed.
+No bulk loading.

 ![alt][update-user-after]